-As the month of October begins to dwindle down, many people look forward to the Halloween festivities at the end of the month, while also trying to enjoy the last remnants of fall before winter hits.
-In the middle of all this, a very important day has often times been overlooked.
-This day is National Make A Difference Day, which falls on October 28 this year.
+As October begins to dwindle down, many people look forward to festivities at the end of the month while enjoying the last remnants of fall before winter hits.
+In the middle of all this, an important day has often been overlooked: National Make A Difference Day, celebrated annually on the fourth Saturday of October.
+In 2019, this falls on October 26.

 What Is National Make A Difference Day?

-How to Make a Difference through Women At Risk, International
+How Can You Make a Difference through Women At Risk, International?